 18. Transport and Travel Concession

-Children 4 to 15 years of age are automatically entitled to a child's half fare concession and are required to carry a Proof of Age Card to be entitled to the concession fares.
+Children 4 to 15 years of age are entitled to a child's half fare concession.
+School students from the age of 4 to 16 years of age and older are entitled to a half fare concession.